Do you feel charitable but want to make a donation that is tangible and makes an immediate difference?

 Founded in 1981, Wigs for Kids is one of the longest-running hair donation organizations in the U.S. Founded by Jeffrey Paul and his wife, the organization has developed wigs for kids that can “withstand typical kid activities.”
-Because they do not outsource their wig creation to manufacturers, and because the wigs are designed for high levels of activity, Wigs for Kids needs 20 to 30 ponytails to create a wig.
+They do not outsource their wig creation to manufacturers, and the wigs are designed for high levels of activity,

 Wigs for Kids require hair donations to be at least 12 inches in length.
 See Wigs for Kids’ other donation requests and where to ship donations.

 Hair We Share

 Founded in 2014, Hair We Share donates real hair wigs to children under 18 and adults facing financial hardships.
 Most wigs go to people who have medical conditions or chemo-related hair loss, or who have experienced trauma, such as burns, that prevent hair regrowth.
 Hair We Share has some “donation salons” across the United States that properly cut and ship hair.
 Acceptable hair must be at least 12 inches long and not dyed or bleached.
 You can also cut and send your hair, but do check out the process first.
 They also offer a unique “Track Your Ponytail” program so that donors can see exactly what their donation is doing.
-See their full hair donation process here.

 Children With Hair Loss